Alexis-Bize/InfiniteMITM/examples/server-selection/README.md

 #### ❓ Feeling confused?

 -   A big thanks to **xGHarp** for their [fantastic video](https://www.youtube.com/watch?v=LcAuWuJK5bk) on how to choose specific servers in Halo Infinite.
--   Additionally, you could also use our [SSC (Server Selection Config)](/docs/Generate-SSC-JSON.md) generator to get each server's ping and choose the ones you want to prioritize.
+-   Additionally, you could also use our [Server Selection](/docs/Generate-Server-Selection-JSON.md) generator to get each server's ping and choose the ones you want to prioritize.

 ### Schema (Example)